brianglass/anastasis/files/PubPharE.md

 <span style="color:windowtext">Both now.</span> **Theotokion.
 Same Tone.**

 You are temple and gate, palace and throne of the King, all-honoured Virgin.
 Through you, my Redeemer, Christ the Lord, appeared to those who sat in darkness, for he is the Sun of justice, who wishes to enlighten those whom he fashioned in his own image by his own hand.
-Therefore, O All-praised, as you have a motherÂ’s freedom to speak with him, intercede unceasingly that our souls may be saved.
+Therefore, O All-praised, as you have a mother’s freedom to speak with him, intercede unceasingly that our souls may be saved.

 **Apolytikion,** <span style="color:windowtext">Virgin Mother of God</span>**, three times.**